hazirafidi/Time-Series-WebApp-/README.md

 # 2. IDE and Framework

-This Webapp is built using Python Programming Language as the main IDE.
+This Webapp is built using Python Programming Language and VScode as the main IDE.
 The main framework use including Keras, Scikit-Learn, Streamlit, pandas and numpy.

 # 3. Methodolgy